-In 2004, when John Palozzi, President of Poets of the Palm Beaches asked Miles Coon to organize some workshops, Miles said, “Hey John, why not a festival with workshops, readings and craft talks taught by really great poets?”
-Out of that initial conversation, John and his board authorized Miles to organize the first festival around a partnership between Poets of the Palm Beaches and Lynn University.
+The beginnings of the festival were very much a collaborative effort between Miles’s Coon and his wife Mimi, his good friends, Carol and Alan Benjamain, and other board members.
+In 2004, then president of Poets of the Palm Beaches, John Palozzi asked if Miles would organize some workshops.
+Miles idea was to have not just some workshops, but a festival with workshops, readings and craft talks, taught by really great poets.
+After an initial conversation, John and his board authorized Miles to organize the first festival as a partnership event with Poets of the Palm Beaches and Lynn University.

 The inaugural festival was presented in January of 2005.
 Audiences up to 300 people attended readings by Patricia Smith, Thomas Lux, Sharon Olds, and Billy Collins.
 Campbell McGrath and Spencer Reece pitched in with wonderful introductions.
 All available workshop seats were filled by poets who had to apply for admission.
 Of the 48 workshop attendees, 75% traveled from out of state and even from as far away as Australia to attend the first festival.

-As a “start up,” we were thrilled that four of our country’s great poets agreed to be part of our adventure, and Morgan Stanley and the Palm Beach Post gave much-needed support in those early days.
-After the enormous success of the first festival, John and Miles agreed that the mission of the festival would be best served by establishing a nonprofit corporation of its own.
+From the Festival’s “start up,” four of our country’s great poets had agreed to be part of this adventure.
+Morgan Stanley and the Palm Beach Post gave much-needed support.
+After the enormous success of the first festival, it was agreed that the mission of the festival would be best served by establishing a nonprofit corporation of its own.
 Palm Beach Poetry Festival, Inc., was founded in March of 2005 with net proceeds from the first festival.

-The second annual festival was presented in January 2006 in partnership with Old School Square Cultural Arts Center.
-Eight workshops were offered (up from four the year before), and each workshop was ten hours (up from five the year before).
-Of the eight workshops, two intermediate level sections were included to encourage participation by those with less than advanced skills in the craft.
+The second annual festival was presented in January 2006 in partnership with Old School Square Cultural Arts Center (now Delray Beach Center for the Arts).
+Eight workshops were offered.
+Each workshop was ten hours (up from five the year before) and of the eight workshops, two intermediate level sections were included to encourage participation by poets at every stage in their development as writers of poetry.
 A Florida Poets reading was added.
-Again, all workshop seats were sold and again, audiences approached 300 in number.
-In addition, the festival offered some outreach programs to better engage the local community.
+In this second year, again, all workshop seats were sold, and audiences approached 300 in number.
+The second festival offered some outreach programs to engage the local community.

 Poetry feeds the human appetite for solace, in its making and in its reading.
 In every society throughout history, poetry has expressed our deepest human emotions.
 The individual voice speaking for all of us.
-In Palm Beach County, such an event has proven to be essential, desired and thrilling.
+In Palm Beach County, festival events, the festival as a whole, has proven to be essential, desired and thrilling.